ZechCodes/Blog-Posts/python-async-await/python-async-await.md

 ## Why Use Async/Await

-Async/Await allows functions to release control to run other functions.
+Async/await allows functions to release control to run other functions.
 Releasing is very helpful when a function needs to wait on something that blocks until a response is received.

 ### The Problem - Blocking Functions

-When a function has to wait on something slow, it blocks the running thread, stopping all code from running.
+When a function has to wait on something slow, it blocks the current thread, stopping all code from running in it.
 This often results from some kind of network request: database query, web request, etc. Let's look at an example of requesting multiple web pages using the `requests` package.

 [Example 1](example-1-sync-requests.py)
 ```py